hai-vr/documentation/docs/products/let-me-see/index.md

   - When set to **Scene View**, the camera will move to match the Scene tab.
   - When set to **Local Space**, the camera will move with the parent GameObject of the main camera in the scene.
   - When set to **Local Position**, the position of the camera will stay relative to the position of the main camera in the scene, ignoring the rotation.
-- **Move Up**: When using the *Local Space* or *Local Position* camera modes, this moves the camera upwards to match your height and scale, as a multiplier.
+- **Move camera up**: When using the *Local Space* or *Local Position* camera modes, this moves the camera upwards to match your height and scale, as a multiplier.
 - **Do not switch Scene tabs**: If you have multiple Scene tabs open, the camera will not switch between the Scene tabs if this button is pressed.